TwistedTommy/AutomatedRedump2IRD/README.md

 - AutomatedRedump2IRD - Windows Forms App
 - AutomatedRedump2IRDRelease - Release Project
 ## How to Build IRDs
-- If you have an account at The Ultimate IRD Database [http://tuid.mygamesonline.org](http://tuid.mygamesonline.org "The Ultimate IRD Database"), set your username and password by editing the Options from the GUI.
+- If you have an account at The Ultimate IRD Database, set your username and password by editing the Options from the GUI.
 This will allow you to send IRDs to the database.
 - Rename your ROMs using a ROM manager to match the Redump DB you are using.
 - Place your Redump DB file in the DB directory, or set the path to it.
 - Set the other paths and options as needed.